Skip to main content

 (slice, ()) ~skip_last_bits(slice s, int len) asm "SDSKIPLAST";

-Returns all but the last 0 ≤ len ≤ 1023 bits of s.
+Returns all bits of s except for the last len bits, where 0 ≤ len ≤ 1023.

 slice_last